EthenDcosta5/Audible-Data-Cleaning---Power-Query-Editor/README.md

-# Project Title: Audible Dataset Cleaning and Standardization using Power Query Editor
+# Audible Dataset Cleaning and Standardization

-## Detailed Description:
-In this project, I used Power Query Editor within Excel to clean and standardize an Audible dataset, preparing it for subsequent analysis.
-Below are the key steps taken:
+This project demonstrates how to use Power Query Editor in Excel to clean and standardize an Audible dataset.
+The goal is to prepare the dataset for further analysis by ensuring data consistency and formatting.
+The following tasks are accomplished:

-1. Name Column Standardization: Converted all names to title case using the Text.Proper function, ensuring uniformity across the dataset.
+## Tasks

+1. **Standardize Name Column**
+   - Convert names in the "name" column to title casing to ensure consistent capitalization.

+2. **Separate Combined Author Names**
-2. Separation of Author Names: Split combined first and last names in the Author column into separate fields using Power Query's 'Split Column' feature.
+   - Split combined first and last names in the "author" column into separate columns for first and last names.

+3. **Consistent Date Formatting**
-3. Date Format Consistency: Ensured all entries in the Releasedate column followed the "DD-MM-YYYY" format.
+   - Ensure all entries in the "releasedate" column follow a consistent date format (DD-MM-YYYY).

-4. Time Column Conversion: Transformed text-based time values into Excel-recognized duration formats using custom formulas to extract hours and minutes.
+4. **Convert Time Column**
+   - Change the time column from text format to a duration format that Excel recognizes.

+5. **Numeric Price Column**
-5. Price Column Validation: Converted the Price column to a numeric format and flagged any non-numeric values for correction or exclusion.
+   - Ensure the "price" column is in a numeric format.
+Identify and address any non-numeric values.

+6. **Convert Text Ratings to Numeric**
-6. Rating Conversion: Converted text-based ratings from the Stars column into numeric values, enabling easier sorting and analysis.
+   - Convert text ratings in the "stars" column to numeric values for easier analysis.

-7. Splitting of Narratedby Column: Separated multiple narrators into distinct columns, making it easier to analyze audiobook narrators individually.
-8. ReleaseInfo Column Creation: Merged the Releasedate and Language columns into a single field, combining key metadata for easier reference.
+7. **Split NarratedBy Column**
+   - Separate the "narratedby" column into multiple columns if it contains multiple narrators.

+8. **Merge Releasedate and Language**
+   - Combine the "releasedate" and "language" columns into a new column named "releaseinfo" with the format "DD-MM-YYYY, Language."

+9. **Format Currency Values**
-9. Currency Formatting: Ensured all price entries were formatted consistently with two decimal places.
+   - Ensure all currency values in the "price" column are formatted consistently with two decimal places.

-This project showcases advanced data cleaning techniques using Power Query Editor, demonstrating my ability to handle complex datasets, ensure data consistency, and prepare data for detailed analysis.
+## Steps to Clean and Standardize the Dataset

+1. **Open Power Query Editor**
+   - Load your dataset into Power Query Editor in Excel.

+2. **Standardize Name Column**
+   - Select the "name" column, use the "Transform" tab, and apply the "Capitalize Each Word" transformation.

+3. **Separate Combined Author Names**
+   - Select the "author" column, use the "Split Column" feature to divide by delimiter (if space or comma), and rename columns as "First Name" and "Last Name."

+4. **Consistent Date Formatting**
+   - Select the "releasedate" column, use the "Change Type" feature, and set the data type to "Date" ensuring the format is set to DD-MM-YYYY.

+5. **Convert Time Column**
+   - Select the "time" column, use the "Transform" tab to convert text to a duration format by changing the type to "Duration."

+6. **Numeric Price Column**
+   - Select the "price" column, ensure it is in a numeric format.
+Use the "Detect Data Type" feature to find and correct any non-numeric values.

+7. **Convert Text Ratings to Numeric**
+   - Create a new column with numeric ratings by mapping text values to numbers using the "Add Column" feature and "Custom Column" with an appropriate formula.

+8. **Split NarratedBy Column**
+   - Select the "narratedby" column, use the "Split Column" feature based on delimiter (e.g., comma) to create multiple columns.

+9. **Merge Releasedate and Language**
+   - Use the "Add Column" feature to create a new column "releaseinfo" by combining the "releasedate" and "language" columns with a custom formula.

+10. **Format Currency Values**
+    - Select the "price" column, use the "Transform" tab to set the format to a numeric type with two decimal places.

+## Final Steps

+- **Apply Changes**
+  - Click "Close & Load" to apply changes and load the cleaned dataset back into Excel.

+- **Verify Data**
+  - Review the dataset to ensure all transformations have been applied correctly and the data is ready for analysis.

+## Contribution

+Feel free to fork this repository and make improvements.
+If you encounter any issues or have suggestions, please open an issue or pull request.

 ## GitHub: EthenDcosta5